qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config_articles.rst

     - without dedicated I18N parts: class data is allocated in each individual package, corresponding to the contained class code that needs it
     - with dedicated I18N parts: class data is in dedicated I18N packages

-The term *"dedicated I18N parts"* refers to the possibility to split translated strings and CLDR data out in separate parts, one for each language (see <generator_config_ref#packages|packages/i18n-with-boot>).
+The term *"dedicated I18N parts"* refers to the possibility to split translated strings and CLDR data out in separate parts, one for each language (see :doc:`packages/i18n-with-boot <generator_config_ref#packages>`).
 Like with other parts, those parts have to be actively loaded by the application (using `qx.io.PartLoader.require <http://demo.qooxdoo.org/1.2.x/apiviewer/#qx.io.PartLoader>`_).

 In the build version without dedicated I18N parts (case 2.1), those class data is stored as is needed by the code of the package.
 This may mean that the same data is stored in multiple packages, as e.g. two packages might use the same image or translated string.
 This is to ensure optimal independence of packages among each other so they can be loaded independently, and is resolved at the browser (ie. resource data is stored uniquely in memory).